Giving to CSEAS

 CSEAS has established some country-specific funds for donors who would like to direct their support towards activities and programs focused on a particular country in Southeast Asia.
 Long-standing funds exist for Indonesia, the Philippines, and Vietnam, while new funds have recently been established for Cambodia and Thailand.
 Each fund has a direct link listed on the CSEAS Give to Cal gateway, or donations can be mailed to CSEAS, with a note highlighting their destination country fund and purpose.

-Indonesian Studies at UC Berkeley has a distinguished history that features a number of prominent scholars over the decades, such as Clive Day, Clifford Geertz and Daniel Lev.
+Indonesian Studies at UC Berkeley has a distinguished history that features a number of prominent scholars over the decades, such as Clive Day, Clifford Geertz, Daniel Lev and Jeffrey Hadler.
 The Indonesia Fund itself grew out of donations given to CSEAS in 2001 in memory of the late John Holdridge, former Ambassador to Singapore (1975-78) and Indonesia (1983-86).

-Currently, the campus is home to several faculty with long-standing research interests in Indonesia including Nancy Lee Peluso (Henry J. Vaux Distinguished Professor of Forest Policy in the College of Natural Resources), Ben Brinner (Professor of Music), Sylvia Tiwon (Associate Professor of South and Southeast Asian Studies), and Jeffrey Hadler (Associate Professor of South and Southeast Asian Studies).
-In addition, the Department of Music provides a home to Gamelan Sari Raras, the Javanese gamelan ensemble directed by Midiyanto, and a new Balinese gamelan ensemble, under the director of Prof. Ben Brinner and Dr. Lisa Gold.
+Currently, the campus is home to several faculty with long-standing research interests in Indonesia including CSEAS core faculty Nancy Lee Peluso (Henry J. Vaux Distinguished Professor of Forest Policy in the College of Natural Resources), Ben Brinner (Professor of Music) and Sylvia Tiwon (Associate Professor of South and Southeast Asian Studies).
+In addition, the Department of Music provides a home to Gamelan Sari Raras, the Javanese gamelan ensemble directed by Midiyanto, and a Balinese gamelan ensemble, organized by Dr. Lisa Gold.
 Both ensembles perform regularly during the year, with classes offered also in the fall and spring semesters.

 As part of its Indonesian Studies Initiative, CSEAS is seeking to secure donor support for a number of Indonesia-related programs, including establishing an endowed Chair in Indonesian Studies to support faculty research and course development, funding fellowships for graduate students from Indonesia to pursue degree programs at UC Berkeley, and promoting academic exchange between Indonesian universities and UC Berkeley through support for short-term visiting scholars and for conferences and workshops.